The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Background and Reference Checks

-Documentation and income verification confirm current status, but reference checks reveal past behavior—the best predictor of future behavior.
+Documentation and income verification confirm current status, but reference checks reveal past behavior—the strongest predictor of future behavior.

-Contacting previous landlords: This is one of your most valuable screening tools.
-Call the previous landlord and ask:
+Contacting previous landlords: Previous landlord calls rank among your most valuable screening tools.
+Call and ask:

 • How long did the tenant rent from you?